Enduring powers of attorney (EPA) are for everyone.

 What should you do?

-The first step is to get in touch with us so we can help you through the process.
-Drop me an email or give us a call.
+The first step is to get in touch with us so we can start the ball rolling.
+Simply leave your details, that way it’s off your to-do list and on to ours!
 Also, talk with parents and relatives you may need to assist in the future.
 It may be prudent to check if they have enduring powers of attorney in place.

 – Powers of attorney are a bit like insurance, it’s better to have them and not need them; than need them and not have them. –